-At the international level, India pledged to: continue to engage constructively in deliberations of the Council; continue to support OHCHR, including through regular voluntary contributions; continue to cooperate with Special Procedures, accept requests for visits and respond to communications; continue its open cooperation with civil society in the UPR process; ratify CAT (already a signatory); ratify ICED (already a signatory); cooperate with Treaty Bodies and fulfil its reporting obligations; provide capacity-building and technical support to help other states implement their human rights obligations; and continue to support international efforts to combat racism and intolerance.
+At the international level, India pledged to: continue to engage constructively in deliberations of the Council; continue to support the OHCHR, including through regular voluntary contributions; continue to cooperate with Special Procedures, accept requests for visits and respond to communications; continue its open cooperation with civil society in the UPR process; ratify the CAT and the CED (already a signatory to both); cooperate with Treaty Bodies and fulfil its reporting obligations; provide capacity-building and technical support to help other states implement their human rights obligations; and continue to support international efforts to combat racism and intolerance.

 At national level, India made commitments to: implement accepted recommendations from the UPR second cycle; strengthen the implementation of the human rights treaties it has ratified; maintain the independence and powers of the NHRI; promote government transparency and accountability, including through the implementation of the Right to Information Act; promote the participation and involvement of civil society.

-An analysis of steps taken by India in fulfilment of its international pledges shows that it has engaged in less than half of all Council panel and general debates, and less than a quarter of all interactive dialogues.
-Regarding Special Procedures, while India has a Standing Invitation, only 9 of 28 visit requests have resulted in an actual mission.
-India has, though, responded to an impressive number of Special Procedures communications (nearly 80%).
-India is still to ratify CAT and, regarding those treaties to which it is Party, India is yet to submit half of its periodic reports.
+An analysis of steps taken by India in fulfilment of its international pledges shows that it has actively engaged in all Council panel and general debates.
+Regarding cooperation with the Special Procedures, although India has a Standing Invitation, only 34% of all visit requests received by the Sate have resulted in an actual mission.
+India has responded to only 19 of 63 Special Procedures communications.
+India is still to ratify the CAT and CED.
+Regarding those treaties to which it is Party, India is yet to submit half of its periodic reports.
 India has been making voluntary contributions to OHCHR every year since 2008.